Industry Update - July 2022

-In light of the government's announcement on the 31st October 2020 of a month-long national lockdown for England to commence on Thursday 5 November until Wednesday 2 December, cinemas will be required to close again ceasing all in person screenings.
-You canfind further information on the UK Government website.
+In light of the government's announcement of national lockdown on the 4th January, cinemas will be required to remain closed ceasing all in venue activity until further notice.
+You can find further information on the UK Government website.
 For the latest updates and guidance regarding the COVID-19 outbreak for exhibitors and venues please read here.

 The second round of the Culture Recovery Fund for Independent Cinemas in England administered by the BFI closed on 1st February 2021.
 Further information is available on the BFI website.

 More than 200 independent